rberenguel/weave/README.md

 ### Name?

 _Om_ is short for _Omni_.
 Acme (corp and the editor too) do many things.
 I'd like Om to do many too, but it is short of Omni.

+### Why?

+Useful to take very transient and local notes, without needing a text editor of any kind.